NYC Youth For Trans rights

 he/they 17

 Mina is a 17 year old senior at Lab High School.
 He wants to be a teacher as an adult and hopes to mentor and create a good example for young trans folks.
+He was raised in a politically active family and has always had a passion for activism.
 His other interests include guitar, visual art, farming, and classical Indian dance.

 Angelo Ocasio